What is Lutheranism?

-Lutheranism is one of the largest Protestant denominations today.
+In Christianity, Lutheranism is one of the largest Protestant Christian denominations today.
 According to the Lutheran World Federation, there are nearly 66 million Lutherans worldwide.
 Of these, 36 million live in Europe, 13 million in Africa, 8.4 million in North America, 7.3 million in Asia, and 1.1 million in Latin America.
-(Comparison chart: Protestant Denominational Beliefs and Catholicism and Protestantism)

 Lutheranism was founded by Martin Luther, a German monk and professor who has been called the "Father of the Reformation."
-In 1517, he famously protested against the Catholic Church's sale of indulgences.
+In 1517, he famously protested against the Roman Catholic Church and their sale of indulgences.
 In his sermons and writings, Luther stressed the doctrine of justification by faith alone and the authority of scripture alone.
-(See a full biography on Martin Luther)

-Lutheranism quickly spread throughout Germany and Scandanavia, and the Protestant movement in various forms could soon be found throughout Europe.
+Lutheranism quickly spread throughout Germany and Scandanavia, and the Protestantism in various forms could soon be found throughout Europe.

 History of Lutheranism